o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ## `enable-gem`

-Enables the Gem in your project, so you can use the assets or code the Gem provides.
-When you enable a Gem, this command adds the Gem's name to your project's `Code/enabled_gems.cmake` file, which adds the Gem as a build and load dependency of your project's **Game Launcher**, the **Editor**, and the **Asset Processor**.
+Enables the specified Gem in your project, so that you can use the assets or code that the Gem provides.
+When you enable a Gem, this command adds its name to your project's `Code/enabled_gems.cmake` file, which adds the Gem as a build and load dependency of your project's **Game Launcher**, the Editor, and Asset Processor.

 ### Format